SARS-CoV-2 Omicron variant: Spread

-When WHO was alerted on 24 November, Hong Kong was the only place outside Africa that had confirmed a case of Omicron; one person who traveled from South Africa on 11 November, and another traveler who was cross-infected by this case while staying in the same quarantine hotel.
+When the WHO was alerted on 24 November, Hong Kong was the only place outside Africa that had confirmed a case of Omicron; one person who traveled from South Africa on 11 November, and another traveler who was cross-infected by this case while staying in the same quarantine hotel.

 On 25 November, one confirmed case was identified in Israel from a traveler returning from Malawi, along with two who returned from South Africa and one from Madagascar.
 All four initial cases reported from Botswana occurred among fully vaccinated individuals.

 On 26 November, Belgium confirmed its first case; an unvaccinated person who had travelled from Egypt via Turkey on 11 November.
 All three initial confirmed and suspected cases reported from Israel occurred among fully vaccinated individuals, as did a single suspected case in Germany.

 On 27 November, two cases were detected in the United Kingdom, another two in Munich, Germany and one in Milan, Italy.

-On 28 November, 13 cases were confirmed in the Netherlands among the 624 airline passengers who arrived from South Africa on 26 November.
+On 28 November 13 cases were confirmed in the Netherlands among the 624 airline passengers who arrived from South Africa on 26 November.
 Confirmation of a further 5 cases among these passengers followed later.
 Entry into the Netherlands generally required having been vaccinated or PCR-tested, or having recovered.
 The passengers of these two flights had been tested upon arrival because of the newly imposed restrictions (which were set in place during their flight), after which 61 tested positive for SARS-CoV-2.
 A further two cases were detected in Australia.
 Both people landed in Sydney the previous day, and travelled from southern Africa to Sydney Airport via Doha Airport.
 The two people, who were fully vaccinated, entered isolation; 12 other travellers from southern Africa also entered quarantine for fourteen days, while about 260 other passengers and crew on the flight were directed to isolate.
 Two travellers from South Africa who landed in Denmark tested positive for COVID-19; it was confirmed on 28 November that both carried the Omicron variant.
 On the same day, Austria also confirmed its first Omicron case.
 A detected Omicron case was reported in the Czech Republic, from a traveler who spent time in Namibia.
 Canada also reported its first Omicron cases, with two from travelers from Nigeria, therefore becoming the first North American country to report an Omicron case.